-NoDa considers itself at the forefront of Charlotte’s beer scene.
+NoDa considers itself at the forefront of Charlotte’s beer scene and one of the best places to visit in Charlotte.
 The Queen City has carved out a space for plenty of different North Carolina breweries, none more iconic than the flavors offered at NoDa.
 Their Hop Drop N Roll IPA won a gold medal at the World Beer Cup, and the brewers have consistently raised the standard of Charlotte’s thriving brewery market.

 Their controversial favorite is a jalapeno-infused imbibe that packs plenty of spice.
 Adventurous tasters will always find something new on the menu here, and local favorites are never out of rotation.

 Foothills brew cart is always a popular stall at North Carolina’s Beer Festivals.
 The unique art employed on their beers is surpassed only by the flavor for a memorable tasting experience.
 With two friendly downtown Winston-Salem locations, the brewery is worth enjoying an afternoon.